abuanwar072/Plant-App-Flutter-UI/README.md

-# Plant App - Flutter UI
+# Plant App - Flutter eye catching UI

 ## [Watch it on YouTube](https://youtu.be/LN668OAUrK4)